Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Discussion

 \section{Discussion}

-In this article, we present a new bias-reduction approach, that refines the use of both MLE and FC for estimating nuisance parameters, enhancing both estimation (especially when using FC) and inference (for both MLE and FC).
-In particular, the proposed debiased estimators take the form of gOB estimators and are guaranteed to be bounded.
+In this article, we develop a new bias-reduction approach for g-computation, that refines MLE- and FC-based nuisance estimation, improving point estimation (particularly with FC) and inference (for both MLE and FC).
+The focus is on improving finite-sample statistical properties, taking causal identification as established through randomization and g-computation.
 Our approach is easy to implement, requiring only minor modifications to standard point and variance estimators.
+The proposed debiased estimators take the gOB form and are bounded, and the bias-adjusted variance estimators are constructed by a simple modification of IFs using leverage scores.
 Simulation experiments, designed to mimic scenarios where conventional g-computation estimators fail, demonstrate the superior finite-sample performance of the proposed approach.
-In particular, equipped with the adjusted variance estimator, the standard g-computation estimator and the debiased gOB estimator using $\tbbeta^0$ in \eqref{eq:gob-mle-bc} improve power while maintaining nominal interval coverage, in settings where $p/n$ approaches or even exceed 10\%.
-These results underscore the flexibility of our method in incorporating baseline covariates for adjusted analysis via g-computation in typical RCT settings.

-The debiased gOB estimators based on MLE are proposed aiming to motivate the FC-based debiased estimators and the small-sample bias adjustment in variance estimation.
-Our simulation results show that their practical benefit appears limited.
-While the bias of MLE-based g-computation is negligible when $p/n$ is small, a non-negligible $p/n$ induces instability in nuisance parameter estimation, compromising the effectiveness of bias correction.
-Those FC-based ones straightly address the issue of nonexistence of MLEs in fitting working models.
-The last two estimators in \eqref{eq:gob-fc-bc} fully correct the first-order bias under pooled and stratified working models, respectively, while the first one only corrects the bias introduced by the augmented term in \eqref{eq:score-fc}.
-Our simulation results show that, when $p/n\leq0.2$, they perform similarly in reducing the bias, while the one using $\tbbeta^0$ has better performance for its (Wald) confidence interval (with the adjusted variance estimator).

-To address the persistent issue of underestimated variability in finite samples, we further propose a small-sample bias adjustment for variance estimation.
-This correction is particularly effective for MLE-based g-computation.
-With our proposed adjustment, researchers can more safely adjust for a larger set of prognostic covariates, thereby maximizing efficiency gains while preserving valid inference.
+The recommendations under different scenarios for RD/RR are provided in Section~\ref{sec:rec}.
+We further illustrate the practical utility of the proposed method in Section~\ref{sec:app}.